 We tested all 24 iOS EQ presets and Headphone Accommodations on AirPods Pro 2 running iOS 18.3, then compared results across hip-hop, classical, and podcast content.
 Here’s what actually made a difference.

-- AirPods Pro do not have a traditional equalizer; Adaptive EQ runs automatically and cannot be turned off or adjusted manually.
+- AirPods Pro lack a traditional equalizer; Adaptive EQ runs automatically and can’t be adjusted

-- iOS includes 24 EQ presets accessible at Settings > Apps > Music > EQ, but they only affect Apple Music and apps using Apple’s audio framework, not Spotify.
+- iOS has 24 EQ presets at Settings > Apps > Music > EQ, but they only affect Apple Music

-- Spotify’s built-in equalizer lets you drag individual frequency dots for custom curves, making it more flexible than Apple’s preset-only system.
+- Spotify’s built-in equalizer lets you drag frequency dots for custom curves

-- Headphone Accommodations Custom Audio Setup takes about 90 seconds and noticeably improves vocal clarity, especially for podcast listening.
+- Headphone Accommodations Custom Audio Setup takes 90 seconds and improves vocal clarity

 #How Does the iPhone Music EQ Work with AirPods Pro?